 Christopher Benson:

-I think I was born to paint abstractly, but I grew up in a family of hardcore traditionalists and realists, so I spent a lot of years shoving that innate expressive inclination under the rug.
+Abstraction has always come very naturally to me, but I grew up in a family of hardcore traditionalists and realists, so I spent years shoving that innate abstracting inclination under the rug.
 As I’ve moved from my fifties into my sixties, I’ve been trying to stop controlling all of that.
-Coming out of a culture of pretty committed traditional craftspeople, and also artists, I had a monkey on my back about the realism for a long time.
-There was a strong message in that tribe about the “right” way to do art.
+Coming out of a background of pretty committed traditional craftspeople, and also artists, I had a monkey on my back about the realism for a long time.
+There was a strong message in our tribe about the “right” way to do art.
 And the right way tended to be realistically.

-My dad was a well-known letter-carver and calligrapher, and later a dedicated figurative sculptor.
+My grandfather and dad (and now my younger brother) were all well-known letter-carvers and calligraphers, and my dad was a dedicated figurative sculptor as well.
 I also had a pair of artist uncles I was close to; both now passed.
 My youngest uncle, Richard (we called him “Chip”), was an influential photographer and photographic printmaker.
-He taught for many years at the Yale School of Art and ended up as Dean of that school towards the end of his career there.
-He and my father each had strong opinions about the naturally occurring reality of the world, which both thought of as being superior to the messy emotional stuff inside our heads.
-Because of that, both were pretty dismissive of any art that wanted to address the interior life, especially if it was made in anything other than a strictly controlled and realistic manner.
+He’s the one who taught for many years at the Yale School of Art and he even ended up as Dean of that school towards the end of his career there.
+He and my father both had strong opinions about the naturally occurring reality of the world, which they thought of as being superior to the messy emotional stuff inside our heads.
+Because of that, they were pretty dismissive of any art that wanted to address the interior life, especially if it was made in anything other than a strictly controlled and realistic manner.

 Coming from that family art dynamic, my natural attraction to expressionism and abstraction — and even to the sorts of representation that speak through those languages— felt like it wasn’t okay; like I might “get in trouble” for doing it.
 I believed I had to buckle down and make realist work to show that I had the chops.
 So for years I made those rather severe representational paintings.
 But it was never where my heart was, so I finally just took the shackles off and have been trying lately to let the thing I enjoy come out.